-In this post, I am going to give you everything I know about growing beans in the home garden.
-I’ve been growing green beans and dry beans for years and I can’t see a vegetable garden without them!
 Let’s learn how to grow beans for maximum production.
-I’ll include everything you need to know about growing beans from types of bean plants to choose from, how to plant beans, how to care for bean plants, and how to harvest and store beans.
+You’ll learn everything that you need to know about growing beans; types of bean plants to choose from, how to plant beans, how to care for bean plants, and how to harvest and store beans.

 The bean plant is divided into two categories…

-Bush beans – low growing plants.
+Bush beans – are low-growing plants.
 Their mature size can be around 2 feet tall and they’ll grow to about one foot wide.
 They don’t need to be trellised, so they save you that work, however, you’ll have to bend in order to pick the beans.

 They produce clusters of beans.
 With green bean varieties, one plant can produce for a while, as you pick, more and more beans will grow.
 If you grow dry beans, clusters of beans will grow on the plant but you’ll leave them there to dry, the plant will not produce any more beans as the season progresses.